-Customer Relationship Management (CRM) systems have become indispensable for businesses of all sizes, offering a centralized platform to manage customer interactions, sales processes, and marketing efforts.
-While traditional on-premise CRM solutions have been around for quite some time, the rise of cloud computing has revolutionized the CRM landscape, giving rise to cloud-based CRM.
+Customer relationship management software has become indispensable for enterprises as well as small businesses.
+While traditional on-premise CRM solutions have been around for quite some time, the rise of cloud computing has revolutionized the CRM landscape, giving rise to cloud CRM software.

 Image source: freepik.com